Contact lenses for astigmatism: Toric, gas permeable and hybrid

 Fitting gas permeable contacts usually takes more time and expertise than fitting soft contact lenses (including torics).
 GP lenses are also custom-made to your specific eye measurements.

 This means that GP lenses and fittings usually cost more than soft lenses and lens fittings.
-However, this type of lens doesn’t need to be replaced as often as soft contacts do, so lens costs can end up being similar over time.
+However, this type of lens doesn’t need to be replaced as often as soft contacts do, so lens costs can end up being similar or even better over time.

 SEE RELATED: How doctors test for astigmatism